 Not having the time is the number one excuse we all use when we aren’t getting the results we want.
 I won’t argue with the fact that our lives are jammed packed with activity.
 For many of my clients it’s work, kids, house chores, and the ones who don’t is time management.
 You can’t delete your job or kids nor can you dissolve your pain immediately, but you can manage your life differently.

 I have hated systems and it felt too rigid to me to try to fit my life into such a regimented mold.

 Not having the time is the number one excuse we all use when we aren’t getting the results we want.
 I won’t argue with the fact that our lives are jammed packed with activity.
 For many of my clients it’s work, kids, house chores, and bed.

 The difference between my clients who get what they want and the ones who don’t is time management.
 You can’t delete your job or time with your kids, but you can manage it differently.

 Why do I say that?
-She wanted to take a year off from consulting and care for her newborn and launch different areas [...]
+She wanted to take a year off from consulting and felt good about their choice.

 Wow, I have gotten so many interesting submissions to the “What’s the craziest thing you’ve done to achieve a goal?” contest.
 It’s really amazing what people will do to achieve a goal; it’s also interesting how much resistance people have to setting or achieving goals.
 I also noticed a pattern where people who had achieved the goal were analyzing what they had done and whether it was the right or wrong way to approach meeting the goal.